martinohanlon/BlueDot/docs/gettingstarted.rst

 installation
 ------------

-The instructions below assume your Raspberry Pi is running the latest version of `Raspbian`_.
+These instructions assume your Raspberry Pi is running the latest version of `Raspbian`_ with Pixel.

 app
 ~~~